ampproject/amphtml/extensions/amp-fit-text/amp-fit-text.md

 ## Styling

 You can style the `amp-fit-text` with standard CSS.
 In particular, you can use `text-align`, `font-weight`, `color` and many other CSS properties, with the main exception of `font-size`.

-## Validation

-Please note that version `1.0` of `amp-fit-text` is not currently valid AMP, though this is an imminent milestone in the Bento roadmap.
-Use version `0.1` for a similar experience on a valid AMP document.